AdventHealth Celebration

-AdventHealth Celebration is a non-profit hospital in Celebration, Florida, United States owned by AdventHealth.
-The medical facility is a tertiary, teaching hospital, psychiatric hospital and comprehensive stroke center that has multiple specialties.
+AdventHealth Celebration is a non-profit hospital campus in Celebration, Florida, United States owned by AdventHealth.
+The medical facility is a tertiary, statutory teaching hospital, psychiatric hospital, burn center, and comprehensive stroke center that has multiple specialties.
 Built in the Mediterranean-style it treats patients from around the world.
 The hospital has an affiliation with AdventHealth Orlando.

 In 2023, AdventHealth Celebration was tied with AdventHealth Kissimmee, as being the second largest employer in Osceola County with 3,565 employees.

+On January 9, Jair Bolsonaro was a patient at the hospital under a fictitious name.

 History

-1996-1997
+1995-1998

+In April 1995, Florida Hospital planned to have a $35 million hospital campus built in Celebration, Florida.
+The reason why they want to build there was because The Walt Disney Company wanted a hospital.

-In November 1996, Florida Hospital applied with the Agency for Health Care Administration to build a hospital in Celebration, Florida for $1.2 million.
+In November 1996, it applied with the Agency for Health Care Administration to have it built.
 The state agency criticized the cost of the project.
-On January 13, 1997, the Agency for Health Care Administration rejected Florida Hospital's request to build a hospital at Celebration, Florida.
-It had wanted to move 60 beds from Florida Hospital Kissimmee to Celebration Health.
+On January 13, 1997, the Agency for Health Care Administration rejected Florida Hospital's request to build a hospital at Celebration.
+It had wanted to move 60 beds from Florida Hospital Kissimmee to Celebration.
 In early July, the Agency for Health Care Administration rejected Florida Hospital's second request to build a hospital.
 The reason was given that there was no need for more beds in the area.
-The Walt Disney Company wanted a hospital in Celebration, Florida and chose Florida Hospital to build and operate it.
+The Walt Disney Company wanted a hospital in Celebration and chose Florida Hospital to build and operate it.
 On October 1, Florida Hospital Celebration Health opened with 40 beds.

+In January 1998, Florida Hospital won permission to expand the medical facility to a 60 bed hospital.
+After it made concessions with the Agency for Health Care Administration, Columbia/HCA Healthcare Corporation and Osceola Regional Medical Center.